Human-Object Interaction from Human-Level Instructions

 Interpolate start reference image.

-Our system takes the initial scene layout and human-level instruction as input, and uses a high-level planner to obtain the target scene layout and a detailed task plan.
-The low-level motion generator then generates synchronized object motion, full-body human motion and finger motion.
+Our system takes the scene description and human-level instruction as input and uses a high-level planner to obtain the scene map and a detailed execution plan.
+The low-level motion generator then generates synchronized object motion, full-body human motion, and finger motion.
+Finally, the physics tracker uses RL to track the generated motion, producing physically plausible motion.

 More Results